Richard Ashton King CBE 1929-2020

 Professor Mary Fowler, the Master of Darwin, said: “Richard was a truly great friend to the College, and his advice and encouragement have enormously benefitted the College over many years.
 We are also immensely grateful to him for his many benefactions, which have enabled the College to develop its estate and renew student accommodation.
 He was also a generous and enthusiastic supporter of the Darwin College Lecture Series.
 Our thoughts are with Richard’s family at this time.”

-The flag will fly at half-mast on Tuesday 30 June.
+The flag flew at half-mast on Tuesday 30 June.